tulku/pivi-pyvi/README.md

 # PIVI #

-This is the software that runs on the raspberry pi on each of the PIVI sensors.
+This is the software that runs on the raspberry pi on each of the PIVI sensors along with the provisioning software to deploy the PIVI stack on a Raspberry Pi

 All the code in this repository is licensed Creative Commons